montywi/mariadb-docs/server/reference/sql-statements/administrative-sql-statements/show/show-replica-status.md

 {% tabs %}
 {% tab title="Current" %}
-`ALL REPLICAS` gives you a list of all connections to the primary nodes.
+`ALL REPLICAS` or 'ALL SLAVES' gives you a list of all connections to the primary nodes.
 {% endtab %}

 {% tab title="< 10.5.1" %}